inaz2/SimpleHTTPProxy/README.md

 - easy to customize
 - runs fast with minimum footprint
 - requires no external modules
+- HTTP/1.1 compliant to some extent
+- supports IPv6 (for listening you need to edit the script)
 - supports threading
 - supports gzip compression
 - supports sslstrip feature (by SSLStripProxy)